Emergency

 Read on!

 There are many reasons for the pain that affects the shoulder.
 A simple fall on your shoulder can result in injury or some in cases the simple act of overdoing day to day household chores can also lead to severe shoulder pain.
-In some scenarios, shoulder pain can develop due to arthritis.
-In worse cases, shoulder pain can be due to a pathology in some other body part.
-This scenario is also called referred pain.

-Common shoulder injuries you should know:-
+Common shoulder injuries you should know

 The commonest fracture that is encountered in the shoulder join is that of the clavicle, this bone easily breaks on impact as it relatively soft compared to other harder bones in the body.
 If you find yourself unable to lift your shoulder after a fall, you could have suffered a possible clavicle fracture

-Joint Separation:-
+Joint Separation

 Do you see a bump on your shoulder?.
 Well, this probably indicates an AC joint injury (acromioclavicular joint).
 A high impact blow or fall can usually dislocate this joint pretty easily.

-Rotator cuff injury:-
+Rotator cuff injury

 Your rotator cuff is nothing but a group of muscles and tendons that hold your shoulder in place.
 This can be easily damaged just by overuse!.
 If you hear crackling noises while moving your shoulder, or if you have pain while trying to lift things, you might have suffered a rotator cuff injury.

-The Frozen shoulder:-
+The Frozen shoulder

 This shoulder condition particularly affects the mobility of the shoulder joint.
 Adhesions usually build up in the joint and limits joint movement.
 Adhesions can build up either due to past surgery or due to constant pain.